BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step4.md

 });
 </pre>

-Let's analyze this.
+Interesting..
+Let's analyze this new code.

-- test() defines a test, followed by a string describing what the test is all about.
+- `test()` defines a test, followed by a string describing what the test is all about.
 In our case it's called "Milk & cholocate in shopping list", which checks just that.
 - After the description of the test comes the anonomys function of the test
 - `render(<InputPresenter/>)` renders the InputPresenter our environment.
 - `screen.getByText("Milk")` is a function to find non-interactive elements with the specific text.
 Such elements could be divs and spans.